momosetkn/doma/docs/getting-started.rst

 Programming styles
 ==================

-Doma supports two programming styles as follows:
+Doma supports two programming styles: DSL and DAO.

-- DSL style
-- DAO style

-DSL style allows you to build type-safe SQL statements with the Criteria API.
+The DSL style utilizes the Criteria API for building type-safe SQL statements, offering several benefits, such as not requiring reflection and supporting various types of associations (one-to-many, many-to-one, one-to-one).

-DAO style allows you to map SQL statements to methods defined in the Java interface.
+The DAO style, on the other hand, maps SQL statements to Java interface methods.

-We recommend you prefer the DSL style.
-This is because the Criteria API, which enables the DSL style, has many advantages.
-For example, the Criteria API does not use reflection.
-It also supports associations such as one-to-many, many-to-one, one-to-one.
+It's recommended to use the DSL style due to the Criteria API's advantages.

 DSL style
 =========

-You can find some examples in ``boilerplate.java15.repository.EmployeeRepository``.
-See :doc:`criteria-api` for more information.
+In the DSL style, you work with examples in the ``boilerplate.java17.repository.EmployeeRepository`` and the :doc:`criteria-api` for operations.

 SELECT
 ------

-To issue a SELECT statement and get results as Java objects, write as follows:
+To execute a SELECT query and retrieve Java object results, follow this example:

 .. code-block:: java